oracle/weblogic-kubernetes-operator/docs-source/content/userguide/managing-operators/using-the-operator/using-helm.md

 ```

 ##### `introspectorJobNameSuffix` and `externalServiceNameSuffix`
-Specify the suffixes that the operator uses to form the name of the Kubernetes job for the domain introspector, and the name of the external service for the webLogic admin server, if external service is enabled.
+Specify the suffixes that the operator uses to form the name of the Kubernetes job for the domain introspector, and the name of the external service for the webLogic admin server, if the external service is enabled.

 Defaults to `-introspector` and `-ext` respectively.
 The values cannot be more than 25 and 10 characters respectively.